rajugupta319/cloak-app/README.md

-# 🪄 Invisibility Cloak — Real-Time Computer Vision
+# Invisibility Cloak — Real-Time Computer Vision

-## ✨ What is this?
+##  What is this?

-Ever wondered what it would look like to wear an invisibility cloak?

 This project recreates that effect using **real-time computer vision**.